laravel/docs/authentication.md

 <a name="adding-custom-guards"></a>
 ## Adding Custom Guards

 You may define your own authentication guards using the `extend` method on the `Auth` facade.
 You should place your call to the `extend` method within a [service provider](/docs/{{version}}/providers).
-Since Laravel already ships with an `AuthServiceProvider`, we can place the code in that provider:
+Since Laravel already ships with an `AppServiceProvider`, we can place the code in that provider:

     <?php